forksofpower/react-component-library-template/docs/template-docs/README.md

 ## Generators

-Create a new react component called `NavBar` from the built-in Component template.
+Create a new react component named `NavBar` from the built-in Component template.

 ```
 $ yarn new:component NavBar